Mabel007/Trax-Inc/README.md

 #### Create a simple contact us page, and style it..

 #### There will be added design and functionalities on all the pages as I progress.

+#### Create and style the navigation bar that will be used on all pages